Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 You will be an active member of our team.
 During regattas, outside of sailing, there is a packed calendar of social events.
 During this time there will be plenty of opportunity to have fun and further develop the sailing network.

 Between regattas there is always a lot to do to maintain, repair and keep the yacht clean.
 This is a good time to learn the mechanics behind sailing with enough time to get to know the surroundings while the yacht is at anchor.
-Our Gap Year participants will help with around 20% of the maintenance on board.
+Around 20% of your time will be spent on cleaning and maintenance.

 Your time with us will be varied.
 You will be required to actively participate in all elements of yacht maintenance, as well as sailing and racing.
 Also loading, cleaning and getting the yacht ready for regattas.